 The fact that Haskell has a tooling problem is not a rumour, nor

 the single worst aspect of using Haskell.
 Week after week, Reddit

-and mailing list posts pop up
+and mailing list posts pop up regarding basic package installation

-problem, no matter whether seasoned users
+problem, no matter whether seasoned users understand their tools

 if only simple things were simple.